yjumpzhighy/vlm-action/Tuning/README.md

   				if past_key_value is not None:
             		key_states = torch.cat([past_key_value[0], key_states], dim=2)
             		value_states = torch.cat([past_key_value[1], value_states], dim=2)

-	       #compared to noraml attention layers, the prefix model passed in past_key_value from prefix encoder into
+	       #Compared to noraml attention layers, the prefix model passed in past_key_value from prefix encoder into
 	       #base model, and concat to k and v in each layer!
 Thus in the base model attention layer, the query contains
 	       #input info(no prefix), the key and val contains input and prefix info, which is kind of info fuse.